zagui440s/personalCP/week-03/day4/big-o.md

 find_item_greater_exists(large_list, 10) # may take up to 10 iterations
 ```

-O(N log N)
-There aren't many simple algorithms that have O(N log N) complexity, but it's important to know that various sorting algorithms exist that can sort an array this fast.
-If you're working on an algorithm problem, and you're struggling to come up with a solution that is better than O(N^2), try sorting the array first!
+O(N log N) There aren't many simple algorithms that have O(N log N) complexity, but it's important to know that various sorting algorithms exist that can sort an array this fast.

 O(N^2): Quadratic Time